Sirneij/react-slack-clone/README.md

 # Slack Clone using React and firebase

-This application written using `react.js` and controlled by Google's `firebase` backend tends to mimick the popular slack application.
+This application, a functional version of the [React Clone UI](https://github.com/Sirneij/slack-clone-ui/) which can be accessed live using this [link](https://sirneij.github.io/slack-clone-ui), was written using `react.js` and controlled by Google's `firebase` backend, and it tends to mimick the popular slack application.
 Though not a full clone, it possesses functionalities such as:

 - User sign in and registration
 - Inter-user messaging